cobwebch/external_import/Documentation/Introduction/Index.rst

 Data from several external sources can be stored into the same table allowing data aggregation.

-The extension also provides an API for sending it data from some other source.
+The extension also provides an API for receiving data from some other source.
 This data is stored into the TYPO3 CMS database using the same mapping process as when data is fetched directly by the extension.